doc2dial/sharedtask-dialdoc2021/README.md

 # DialDoc21: Shared Task on Doc2Dial Dataset

 [DialDoc21 Shared Task](https://doc2dial.github.io/workshop2021/shared.html) at [ACL 2021](https://2021.aclweb.org) includes two subtasks for building goal-oriented document-grounded dialogue systems.
-The first subtask is to predict the grounding in the given document for next agent response; the second subtask is to generate agent response in natural language given the contexts.
+The first subtask is to predict the grounding in the given document for next agent response; the second subtask is to generate agent response in natural language given document-based and dialogue-based contexts.

 ## Data

 This shared task is based on Doc2Dial v1.0.1 in folder [`data/doc2dial`](data/doc2dial).
 For more information about the dataset, please refer to [README](data/doc2dial/DATA_README.md), [paper](https://arxiv.org/abs/2011.06623) and [Doc2Dial Project Page](https://doc2dial.github.io/).

 **Note**: you can choose to utilize other public datasets in addition to Doc2Dial data for training.
-See example [here](https://mrqa.github.io/2019/shared).
+Please examples [here](https://mrqa.github.io/2019/shared).

 ## Shared Task

 ### Subtask 1

-The task is to predict the knowledge grounding in form of document span for the next agent response given dialogue history and the associated documents.
+The task is to predict the knowledge grounding in form of document span for the next agent response given dialogue history and the associated document.

 - **Input**: the associated document and dialogue history.